Jahna Steele: Controversy

 There is some controversy over Steele's career, particularly regarding the Riviera.
 Jahna was hired by show producer Norbert Aleman, and she quickly became the star of Crazy Girls Revue.
-Aleman, as well as Steele's co-show girl performers knew that she was transgender, however when Steele's trans identity was outed, Aleman fired her because Crazy Girls was an "über-straight topless revue" and that did not include trans women.
-Several years later due to the public attention toward the transgender community, Aleman brought Steele back to host The World's Most Beautiful Transexual at the Riviera.
+Aleman and Steele's co-show girl performers knew she was transgender.
+However, when Steele's trans identity was outed, Aleman fired her because Crazy Girls was an "über-straight topless revue" and that did not include trans women.
+Several years later due to the public attention toward the transgender community, Aleman brought Steele back to host The World's Most Beautiful Transsexual Contest at the Riviera.
 The show went on to be documented and star Steele in Trantasia filmed by Jeremy Stanford.